yihuaihong/yihuaihong.github.io/_pages/about.md

 ## I am also looking for a 24's Ph.D. opportunity now :)

 # 🔥 News
+- 2024.06: &nbsp;🚀🚀 Please check my newest paper! <span style="color: black; font-weight: bold;">[Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces](https://arxiv.org/abs/2406.11614) </span> This is the first-ever parametric LLM Unlearning Benchmark!
+Thanks to the guidance from Prof. Mor Geva and the help of other collaborators.
 - 2023.12: &nbsp;🎉🎉 My first work is accepted to <span style="color: black; font-weight: bold;">AAAI 2024</span> and I also won the <span style="color: black; font-weight: bold;">AAAI-24 Student Scholarship</span>!
 I am genuinely thankful to Prof. Zeng for guiding me and for her help along this path!